Be scam aware: Optus customer data breach

 How to protect yourself from scams?

-Australians lose millions of their hard-earned dollars every year to scams.
-This year alone Scamwatch has received reports of losses totalling over $248 million and the true cost is likely much higher with about one third of those scammed never reporting it1.
+Unfortunately, each year Australians continue to lose millions of their hard-earned dollars to scammers.
+In 2021, Scamwatch received reports of losses totalling over $323 million and the true cost is likely much higher with about one third of those scammed never reporting it1.

-- There is a problem or a prize
+- If there is a problem or a prize

-- What you’ve received has errors or looks poor quality
+- If what you’ve received has errors or looks poor quality

-- You’re being asked to pay in a specific way
+- If you’re being asked to pay in a specific way

 There are some things you can do to help protect yourself from scams including: